Visiting Students join us each year

 Who should I contact if I have other questions?

-Your first point of contact should be Kirstie Morris, our Academic Support Officer.
-Please email her for an application form if it is not provided by your institution.
+Your first point of contact should be our Academic Office team.
+Please email them for an application form if it is not provided by your institution.